-The monastery was built in 1462, but its history dates to the 13th century, when it was inside the Kremlin.
-Ivan the Great, who wanted to free up space in the Kremlin for other construction.
-Ivan was the first Russian leader to categorically (and successfully) renounce Russia's allegiance to the khan of the Golden Horde.
-It was during his reign that a unified Russian state was formed under Moscow's rule.
-This monastery was just one of the numerous churches and monasteries built during the prosperous time of Ivan's reign.
-None of the monastery's original 15th-century structures has survived.
+This monastery with a yellow belfry dates to the 13th century, when it was inside the Kremlin.
+Ivan the Great, who wanted to free up space in the Kremlin for other construction, order it rebuilt here in 1462, though none of the monastery's original 15th-century structures survived the move.
 The present fortification wall and most of the churches and residential buildings on the grounds date from the 17th century.
 In more modern times, a site just outside the monastery's

 You enter the monastery at the nearest entrance to the left of the Bell Tower Gate, which was erected in 1786.
 The first thing you see as you enter the grounds is the massive white Sobor Spasa Preobrazheniya (Transfiguration Cathedral).
 You may notice a resemblance, particularly in the domes, to the Kremlin's Assumption Cathedral, which served as this cathedral's model.
 The structure was built between 1642 and 1649 by the Romanov family, commissioned by the tsar as the Romanov family crypt.
 The gallery leading to the central nave is decorated with beautiful frescoes depicting the history of Christianity in Kievan Rus'.

 To the right as you face Transfiguration Cathedral stands the tiny Pokrovsky Tserkov (Church of the Intercession).
 Directly behind the cathedral is the Tserkov Znamenia (Church of the Sign).
 Painted in the dark yellow popular in its time, with a four-column facade, the church was built between 1791 and 1808 by the wealthy Sheremetyev family and contains the Sheremetyev crypt.
 In the rear right-hand corner of the grounds, running along the fortification walls, are the former monks' residences.